aery32/sublime-aery32/README.md

 name can vary according to the version number.

 The dependent plug-ins will be installed automatically by the Aery32 plug-in if needed.
-So if you pre-install these plug-ins Aery32 plug-in won't overwrite or modify your installations.
+If you decide to pre-install these plug-ins, Aery32 plug-in won't overwrite or modify your installations.

 ## License